New Brunswick Fire Department reminds everyone to check the date on their smoke detectors. Replace every 10 years!!!!!

 The department presently operates out of three locations.
 Fire Headquarters on Joyce Kilmer Avenue, houses the Administrative offices of the department, Engine Company #1, Ladder Company #1 and Rescue #3.
 Engine Company #2 is located on Burnet Street in the Rutgers Village/Edgebrook section of the City and Engine Company #5 is located at the corner of Bartlett and Wyckoff Streets in the 6th Ward.

-Presently the New Brunswick Fire Department is comprised of One Director, Five Deputy Chiefs, Eight Captains, Eight Lieutenants, 56 Firefighters and one secretary.
-The Fire Prevention Bureau is comprised of one Fire Official and two Fire Prevention Specialists.
+Presently the New Brunswick Fire Department is comprised of One Director, Four Deputy Chiefs, Eight Captains, Ten Lieutenants, 76 Firefighters and one secretary.
+The Division of Fire Safety is comprised of one Fire Official and three Fire Prevention Specialists.